exasim-project/NeoFOAM/doc/basics/containers.rst

 DomainField
 ^^^^^^^^^^^

-The DomainField stores the internalField and the boundaryFields in a single container and is used to represent all the relevant values of a fields for a given mesh.
+The DomainField is a data class which stores both the internalField and boundaryFields in a single container.
+Together they represent all the relevant values of a field for a given mesh.
-It is a data container that only stores the values of internalField and the boundary conditions and needs to be modified by other classes.

 .. doxygenclass:: NeoFOAM::DomainField
     :members: